Getting Paid

 The Before and After

-Let's fix that plumber's invoice.
+Let's fix that shop's invoice.
 Same job, same price — just documented properly.

-✅ Invoice that gets paid Service Invoice — Kitchen Repipe
+✅ Invoice that gets paid Service Invoice — Timing Chain Replacement

 Customer: Johnson Residence, 4821 W Elm Dr, Phoenix AZ